FinDockLabs/npc-create-gift-refunds-stripe/README.md

 4. Find the record with the name "Inbound Report: PaymentHub-Stripe/charge.refunded"

-5. Copy the JSON from the FILE and paste into the Rules field.
-Populate the Target field with "-"
+5. Copy the text from [HERE](/JSONChargeRefunded) and paste into the Rules field.
+Populate the Target field with "-".

 6. Test by putting through a small payment and refunding through the Stripe dashboard.